mit-crpg/OpenMOC/docs/source/devguide/build_system.rst

 Similarly, the following command would build and install the ``openmoc`` module with default compiler (gcc), as well was the ``openmoc.cuda`` module, each with single precision and `debug symbols`_::

-  python setup.py install --user --with-cuda --sp=single --debug-mode
+  python setup.py install --user --with-cuda --fp=single --debug-mode

 .. _setup_file: